UK Modern Slavery Act Disclosure Statement 2018

 The Company provides online compliance training relating to the Code of Conduct, anti-corruption and respect in the workplace to salaried employees globally on an annual basis.
 In a prior year, this training included training on the risks of modern slavery in a company’s supply chain.

 Employees are encouraged to raise legal or ethical concerns though various reporting channels such as their supervisors, another member of management, Human Resources or O-I’s Ethics and Compliance Helpline.

-This Statement has been approved by the board of directors of O-I Europe Sarl, O-I Glass Ltd and O-I Sales and Distribution UK Ltd.
+This Statement has been approved by the board of directors of O-I Europe Sarl, Owens-Illinois Inc. and O-I Sales and Distribution UK Ltd.

 June 25, 2019